Stephens v Paul Flynn Ltd: Background

 Gerald J.P.
-Stephens, the owner of a property, hired Paul Flynn Ltd. to build a house in Hollymount, Co.
-Mayo, for an agreed price of €350,215.58.
+Stephens, the owner of a property, hired Paul Flynn Ltd. to build a house in Hollymount, County Mayo, for an agreed price of €350,215.58.
 Construction began in 1994.
 Following a disagreement between parties over the long time involved in executing the project, Mr Stephens stated his desire to no longer avail of the construction services he had agreed with Paul Flynn Ltd. Conversely, the defendant claimed that Mr Stephens had not been adhering to the agreed payment plan.

 In December 1995, the defendant boarded the house to protect the interests of the company following non-payment of Mr Stephens.
 Mr Stephens thus claimed that the defendant's failure to complete the construction of the house constituted repudiation of the contract.

 The defendant's repudiation of the contract added ambiguity concerning the balance of justice for both parties.
 Mr Stephens had his desired dwelling postponed for a significant period of time.
 In turn, Paul Flynn Ltd. had constructed a building for which they received a payment not commensurate with the time and work contributed to the project.

 In the High Court, Clarke J held that Mr Stephens' inordinate and inexcusable delay in instituting proceedings in a timely manner would have the effect of denying the defendant a fair trial and so he dismissed his claim for want of prosecution.